New York, New York

 “Maybe, you haven’t met the right person yet, hmm?”

-Would he stray like Elise’s ex-husband?
+Would he stray like her ex-husband?
 Unlikely.
-Feelings for other women would not dislodge him from the mother of his children, or his secure place in dream home acreage.
+Feelings for other women would not dislodge him from the mother of his children or his secure place in dream home acreage.

-Here I am, Campbell wondered, an idiot carrying files across international borders that I don’t know everything about?
+Here I am, he wondered, an idiot carrying files across international borders that I don’t know everything about?
 Still, gamely pushing the edges of scientific exploration, this was more exciting than anything he had done before.